Bachelor of Arts (B.A.) in Secondary Education

 Pre-practicum

-Undergraduates complete three pre-practicum experiences, each in a different setting and consisting of one school day per week for 10 weeks.
+Undergraduates complete two pre-practicum experiences, each in a different setting and consisting of one school day per week for 10 weeks.

 Full Practicum